balasri03/15_day_challenge/README.md

 🧠 Reflection:
 Today was packed with foundational techniques like binary search, two-pointers, and sliding window.
 These patterns are recurring themes in interviews, and solving them under time constraints helped reinforce clarity and speed.
 Sliding window problems are becoming more intuitive!

+📘 Day 7 - August 8, 2025
+Problems Solved:

+132 Pattern (LeetCode 456)
+➤ Solved using a monotonic stack approach from right to left to achieve O(n) complexity.

+Reverse Linked List II (LeetCode 92)
+➤ Implemented in-place reversal for a sublist between two positions using pointer manipulation.

+Sliding Window Maximum (LeetCode 239)
+➤ Used a deque to maintain the index of potential maximums for each window in O(n) time.

+🧠 Reflection:
+Today’s problems were a solid mix of stack-based patterns, linked list manipulation, and deque-based sliding window logic.
+The 132 Pattern was tricky at first but became clear after understanding the reverse iteration approach.
+Linked list reversal sharpened my pointer skills, and the sliding window maximum reinforced the importance of data structures like deque for efficiency.
 ---

 ## 📂 Folder Structure: